Bambu Lab vs Creality K1

-Creality K1 and Bambu Lab 3D printers are currently the most popular 3D Printers.
+Creality K1 and Bambu Lab 3D printers are currently some of the most compared 3D Printers.

 Let me explain why they are soo good and try to decide which is best for you.